agents4ad/agents4ad.github.io/index.md

 ---

-This workshop will be held at the [CVPR 2025](https://cvpr.thecvf.com/Conferences/2025) on June 11th, 2025 at the Music City Center, Nashville, TN, USA.
-Details will follow.
+This workshop will be held at the [CVPR 2025](https://cvpr.thecvf.com/Conferences/2025) on June 11th, 2025 at the [Music City Center, Nashville](https://www.nashvillemusiccitycenter.com), TN, USA in [Room 104 A on Level 1](https://www.nashvillemusiccitycenter.com/sites/default/files/media/Holiday/g-sk-043_6b_level_1_horizontal_full_size.pdf).

 ## Abstract